High Arctic relocation: Re-evaluation

-Two generations on, the term The Relocated remains emotive.
+Two generations on, the term "The Relocated" remains emotive.

 In the media

 Carvers Looty Pijamini (of Grise Fiord) and the late Simeonie Amagoalik (of Resolute) were commissioned by Nunavut Tunngavik Incorporated to build a monument to commemorate the Inuit who sacrificed so much as a result of the Government relocation of 1953 and 1955.
 Pijamini's monument, located in Grise Fiord, depicts a woman with a young boy and a husky, with the woman sombrely looking out towards Resolute Bay.
 Amagoalik's monument, located in Resolute, depicts a lone man looking towards Grise Fiord.
 This was meant to show separated families, and depicting them longing to see each other again.
 Pijamini said that he intentionally made them look melancholy because the relocation was not a happy event.
 The monument was unveiled in September 2010, and received praise from the Canadian Broadcasting Corporation.

-The High Arctic relocation is the subject of Zacharias Kunuk's film Exile.
-The film was produced by Isuma, who also released Atanarjuat: The Fast Runner, the first feature film ever to be written, directed and acted entirely in Inuktitut.
+The High Arctic relocation is the subject of Zacharias Kunuk's film Exile, that was produced by Isuma.

-The High Arctic relocation is the subject of the film Broken Promises - The High Arctic Relocation by Patricia Tassinari (National Film Board of Canada (NFB), 1995).
+The High Arctic relocation is the subject of the film Broken Promises—The High Arctic Relocation by Patricia Tassinari (National Film Board of Canada (NFB), 1995).
 The relocation is also the subject of Marquise Lepage's documentary film (NFB, 2008), Martha of the North (Martha qui vient du froid).
 This film tells the story of Martha Flaherty, granddaughter of Robert J. Flaherty, who was relocated at 5, along with her family, from Inukjuak to Grise Fiord (Ellesmere Island).
 Lepage later released the 2013 web series Iqqaumavara, telling the stories of several other affected people.

 Larry Audlaluk was a toddler when his family was relocated from Inukjuak on Hudson Bay to Grise Fiord in 1953; his father died 10 months later.
 His life story, What I Remember, What I Know: The Life of a High Arctic Exile (2020), provides a detailed personal account of the danger and death that they faced.